KadenRamirez/club-meetings/10-1-2020/README.md

   - There will only be one account per team for each CTF.
 Login details are typically shared through a unique login link, rather than a traditional username and password.
 - At some CTFs, the point value of challenges goes down as more teams solve it.
 This incentivises teams to solve challenges sooner rather than later.
 - In order to receive points for a solved challenge, you must provide its flag.
 This flag is typically in the format of _flag{coolflagname}_ or _competitionName{coolFlagName}_.
+- Following a CTF, many teams post writeups detailing the process of combating different challenges.
+It is a good idea to review these for any challenges that appeared to be beyond the scope of your skillset.

 ## Simple Linux Navigation Challenge